Fergie-B/OOO-2/README.md

 ### Site User
 1. As a user of the website, I want the rules of the game to be simple and explained easily
-2. As a user of the website, I want to be able to enter my name for recording a high score
+2. As a user of the website, I want to be able to enter my name
-3. As a user of the website, I want to be given the option to choose a difficulty level to play the game at
-4. As a user of the website, I want to presented with General Knowledge questions to test that skill
+3. As a user of the website, I want to presented with General Knowledge questions to test that skill
 5. As a user of the website, I want the game to be clickable on desktop and touchscreen on tablet and mobile devices
-6. As a user of the website, I want to see clear images of the odd one out image at all screen sizes
+6. As a user of the website, I want to see clear text of the odd one out options at all screen sizes
 7. As a user of the website, I want to see the correct answer if I get the question wrong
 8. As a user of the website, I want to see my current score
 9. As a user of the website, I want to be able to contact the developer of the game to leave feedback